Wildhoney/Switzerland/README.md

 ## Namespacing

 Namespaces for custom elements address the problem of having naming collisions.
 For example, if you have a specialised `<email-form />` component, but a generic third-party module also comes with a `<email-form />` component that you wish to extend, you'll run into a naming collision.
-Therefore Switzerland supports the idea of namespacing importing modules &ndash; so long as they're created with namespaces in mind, which isn't all that difficult to achieve.
+Therefore Switzerland supports the idea of namespacing imported modules &ndash; so long as they're created with namespaces in mind, which isn't all that difficult to achieve.

 Let's take our `<cheese-card />` component that we may wish to publish &ndash; we're going to make it *namespace-able*.
-For that we need to modify the `cheese-card` component a little by prepending the custom element(s) with the underscore (`_`) character which lets Switzerland know it's a custom element and therefore may have a namespare prepended to its name depending on the choice of the developer(s) who are using it.
+For that we need to modify the `cheese-card` component a little by prepending the `cheese-item` with the underscore (`_`) character.
+By doing that it lets Switzerland know it's a custom element, and therefore may have a namespare prepended to its name depending on the choice of the developer(s) who are using it.

 ```javascript
 import { create, h } from 'switzerland';